RequestNetwork/requestNetwork/packages/advanced-logic/README.md

 Specifications of Content Data can be found [here](/packages/advanced-logic/specs/content-data-0.1.0-DRAFT.md)

+### Declarative payments

+This extension allows the payments and the refunds to be made in any currency.
+The payments and refunds are documented by the payer and the payee of the request.

+This extension do not ensure payment detection, only a consensus is made between the payer and the payee.

+Specifications of Declarative payments can be found [here](/packages/advanced-logic/specs/payment-network-any-declarative-0.1.0-DRAFT.md)

 ### Address based bitcoin payments

 This extension allows the payments and the refunds to be made on the Bitcoin blockchain.